Form 1099-NEC: What’s important for independent contractors

 - Order forms from the IRS and mail them to the IRS and state treasurer

-- Have a tax pro help you out.
+- Have a tax professional help you file

 Getting help with Form 1099-NEC

-Whether you’ve a receiving this form or issuing one to a contractor, 1099-NEC is one such form you don’t want to avoid filing—as the failure to file could come with additional tax penalties.
+Whether you’ve received this form or are issuing one to a contractor, 1099-NEC is a form you don’t want to avoid.
+Failure to file may come with additional tax penalties.